Hard and Easy Instances of L-Tromino Tilings: Tiling of the Aztec Rectangle

 \section{Tiling of the Aztec Rectangle}

-The \emph{Aztec Diamond of order $n$}, denoted $\ad(n)$, is the union of lattice squares $[a,a+1]\times [b,b+1]$, with $a,b\in \integer$, that lie completely inside the square $\{(x,y)\> | \> |x|+|y|\leq n+1\}$ \cite{EKLP92}.
+The \emph{Aztec diamond of order $n$}, denoted $\ad(n)$, is the union of lattice squares $[a,a+1]\times [b,b+1]$, with $a,b\in \integer$, that lie completely inside the square $\{(x,y)\> | \> |x|+|y|\leq n+1\}$.
 Figure \ref{fig:azn} shows the first four Aztec diamonds.
-Tilings of the Aztec diamond with dominoes was initially studied by Elkies \emph{et al.} \cite{EKLP92} and later by several other people.
+Tilings of the Aztec diamond with dominoes was initiated by Elkies \emph{et al.} \cite{EKLP92}, which gave impetus to a lot of current work in this area.

 The concept of an Aztec diamond can be very easily extended to that of an \emph{Aztec rectangle}.
-We denote by $\arr$ the Aztec rectangle which has $a$ unit squares on the southwestern side and $b$ unit squares on the northwestern side; in the case when $a=b=n$ we get an Aztec diamond of order $n$.
-When dealing with Aztec rectangle, with no loss of generality, we always assume that $a<b$.
-As an example Fig.\ref{fig:ar} shows $\ar_{4,10}$.
+We denote by $\arr$ the Aztec rectangle which has $a$ unit squares on the southwestern side and $b$ unit squares on the northwestern side; in the case when $a=b=n$ we get an Aztec diamond of order $n$---in view of this, all results about Aztec rectangles stated in this paper can also be stated for Aztec diamonds, and therefore, we do not mention all such results as corollaries.

+When dealing with Aztec rectangles, with no loss of generality, we always assume that $a<b$.
+As an example Figure \ref{fig:ar} shows $\ar_{4,10}$.
 Domino tilings of Aztec rectangles have been studied by various mathematicians starting with Mills \emph{et. al.} \cite{MRR83}.

 In the following subsections we study tilings of the Aztec rectangle using trominoes with and without defects, and then specialize them to Aztec diamonds.